danmbrown/city-of-whispers/Playbooks/Clamor.md

 - Mark Heat

 ### Inquisitive
-When you Use Power to study a mystery, roll with +2.
+When you Use Power to see clearly or reveal hidden things, roll with +2.

 ## Ties & Secrets
 Pick two people with whom you have a Tie.
 For each, pick what you know about them from the [[Lists#Area of Insight]]